nix-community/nixago/docs/src/contributing/plugins.md

 When creating the CUE file, keep the following in mind:

-- The schema defined in the file should be sufficient enough to prevent most configuration mistakes.
+- The schema defined in the file should be sufficient to prevent most configuration mistakes.

-- If the tool being supported has rich documentation around valid values for each configuration field, use constraints to improve the accuracy of the schema.
+- If the supported tool has rich documentation around valid values for each configuration field, use constraints to improve the accuracy of the schema.

 - Don't be overly strict with the schema definition.
-The goal is to be helpful and not generate a large number of false negatives.
+The goal is to be helpful and not generate many false negatives.

 Here is the `template.nix` file for our pre-commit plugin: